smallo-lang/Rick/README.md

 out                 @ output value from the top of the stack

-@ string processing unit
-@ result will be pushed onto the stack immediately
-    @ unary string operations
-sti                 @ string-to-integer conversion

-    @ binary string operations
+@ string operations
-seq                 @ left string equal to right sneq                @ left string not equal to right con                 @ concatenate two values as strings
+con                 @ concatenate two values from the top of the stack

 @ control flow
-jump                @ unconditional jump to code locations saved in memory jmpt                @ jump if object at the top of the stack is true jmpf                @ jump if object at the top of the stack is false back                @ return to previous branch point err                 @ exit program with exit code end                 @ exit program
+jump                @ unconditional jump to code location on top of the stack jmpt                @ jump if true jmpf                @ jump if false back                @ return to previous branch point err                 @ exit program with exit code end                 @ exit program